mvolkmann/blog/src/prolog.md

 ## Queries

-Queries test whether a clause is true or they find variable values for which the clause is true.
+Queries test whether a term is true or they find variable values for which the term is true.
 Queries are written after the characters `?-`.

 For example: